1965-12-15 USA Gemini 6A

 Photo: Walter Schirra and Thomas Stafford examine the heat shield of their capsule.

-A rare GT-6A recovery cover from the USS Wasp, featuring a Beck CREW Cover.
+A rare GT-6A recovery cover from the USS Wasp, featuring a "Morris Beck Crew Cover.
 Only 25 covers without the "B" number printed exist.
 It is hand signed by Walter Schirra, along with Thomas Stafford's autopen signature.

 Photo: Cake-cutting ceremony for the Gemini 6A crew aboard the USS Wasp.